Once you are divorced, your age is more important than your ex's age when looking at Social Security benefits. Here's

 Since you have reached your full retirement age, if you were born on or before January 1, 1954, you may want to consider a strategy where you file a restricted application for a spousal benefit (you are restricting the application so you are only applying for spousal.)
 You can only file this type of restricted application if you have reached your full retirement age.
 Then you will switch to your own benefit when you reach 70.

 By filing a restricted application your own benefit will continue to accumulate delayed retirement credits until you reach age 70.
-This strategy might work for you if your age 70 benefit will be higher than your age 66 spousal benefit, as it would allow you to collect the spousal benefit for 4 years before you switch to your own benefit.
+This strategy might work for you if your age 70 benefit will be higher than your age 66 spousal benefit, as it would allow you to collect the spousal benefit for four years before you switch to your own benefit.
 Due to new Social Security laws passed in November 2015, this restricted application option is not available if you were born on or after January 2, 1954.

 Note: if you file before you reach your own full retirement age, regardless of your date of birth this switching strategy does not work as you cannot file a restricted application prior to reaching full retirement age.